NathanGitHubCode/Capstone/README.md

 ## Logging

-The User Account Management Tool uses a custom logger to log all account management activity to an audit log file.
+The Windows Account Management Tool uses a custom logger to log all account management activity to an audit log file.
 The logger provides two log levels: INFO and ERROR.
 INFO logs all account management activity, while ERROR logs any errors that occur during account management tasks.